saksham2105/webrock/README.md

 - @InjectSessionScope this annotation is used to inject Session scope(HttpSession) wrapper inside a service as a Field
 - @InjectRequestScope this annotation is used to inject Request scope(HttpServletRequest) wrapper inside a service as a Field

+## Tools and Technologies Used
+*Java(latest version of Java which supports lambda and streams) *Java Reflection API

 ## Sample Code Examples
 *Example 1-
 Related to OnStartup,forward and get Feature